TrevGuy12/novela-hugo-starter/content/post/learning-python-part-4.md

 	print(movie, 'is playing at', showtime)
 ```

-In this script, we are creating a dictionary under the variable `current_movies` and then inputting the current movies under the key and the show times under the value.
-Next, the script prints **_"we are currently showing the following movies:"_** and goes into the dictionary and pulls every movie name inside by calling the key _(That being what the names are associated with)_ and printing them all.

-Once the user knows what movies are playing we can ask what movie they want showtimes for, we do this by having the user input the name of the movie and storing that input under the `movie` a variable.

-Now that we know what movie the user wants showtimes for we can create a new variable for the showtime to rest in, inside this new variable we call the `currentmovies.get` function and grab the value that's assigned to the movie the user inputted and print the name of the movie they chose and its show time.
+In this script, we create a dictionary named current_movies with movie names as keys and showtimes as values.
+We then print a list of currently showing movies by iterating through the dictionary's keys.

-If the user inputted a movie that isn't showing currently it will respond with **_"we are not showing this movie at the current time"._**
+The user can input the name of a movie they want showtimes for.
+The script uses the get() method to retrieve the showtime associated with the user's input.
+If the movie is not found in the dictionary, it responds with **_"We are not showing this movie at the current time."_**

-## JSON
+## JSON (JavaScript Object Notation)

-JSON or JavaScript Object Notation is a very widely used format for web socket communication, it's mostly comprised of a series of lists and dictionaries:
+JSON, short for JavaScript Object Notation, is a widely used data format for communication between websites.
+It primarily consists of nested lists and dictionaries.
+Here's an example:

 ```python
 contacts = {